-- The criminal background check requirement must be completed at least 30 days prior to the student entering their first semester in the nursing program. - Each student is required to complete and clear a Background Check yearly through the King University Security Office.
+- Each student is required to complete and clear a background check at least 30 days prior to the student entering their first semester in the nursing program.
+Some clinical agencies may require additional or more frequent background checks. - Each student is required to complete the Background Check through the King University Security Office.
 Students are responsible for all costs associated with the criminal background check.
 The cost of each background check is \$65.00. - Nursing students should be aware that clinical facilities have the right to preclude students with certain criminal histories from any facility.
 Additionally, any state board of nursing may deny licensure based on a student's criminal history.
 Even if licensure is granted, certain employers may preclude applicants with certain criminal histories.
 Questions regarding criminal history and state licensure should be discussed with the appropriate State Board of Nursing. - Should a clinical agency refuse to place (accept) a student based on the outcome of the background check, King University School of Nursing has no responsibility for arranging alternate clinical placements.
 The student will be dismissed from the nursing program if he or she is unable to participate in required clinical placements due to a criminal background check that is not cleared. - If a criminal history report provides an indication of an arrest without an outcome the student will be required to provide certified court paperwork to the King University Security Department, the School of Nursing and these documents may be reviewed by clinical agencies.
 Students must agree that all results are available to the program and the clinical sites associated with the program.
-A committee designated by the Dean of the School of Nursing will convene to review the student's criminal history and associated documents and make a determination if the students can progress in the SON. - Nothing in this procedure will be construed as to compel the disclosure of a parking or moving traffic violation if the maximum sanction provided by the law for such violation does not include a period of confinement.
+A committee designated by the Dean of the School of Nursing will convene to review the student's criminal history and associated documents and make a determination of the student's fitness for progression in the program. - Nothing in this procedure will be construed as to compel the disclosure of a parking or moving traffic violation if the maximum sanction provided by the law for such violation does not include a period of confinement.